About Your Plan

 Always consult your tax advisor or investment professional about the income tax consequences of any withdrawals.
 Ordinary federal income taxes generally apply (unless distributed from Roth accounts qualifying for tax-free distributions).
 State income taxes may also apply.
 Distributions before age 59½ may be subject to an additional 10 percent tax penalty, unless an exception applies.

-For more details regarding fees and charges, please refer to the SVA prospectus and the MFFS brochure and prospectus (the links to these documents are above).
+For more details regarding fees and charges, please refer to the SVA prospectus, the MFFS brochure and prospectus, and MFSP Facts at a Glance (the links to these documents are above).

 For MetLife Financial Freedom Select: